jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Introduction/Restrictions.md

 # Restrictions

 ## Account Limit
-* You need to perform real-name verification for the JD Cloud account used to create the VM instance.
+* You need to perform real-name verification for the JD Cloud & AI account used to create the VM instance.
 For details, please refer to [Real-name Verification](https://docs.jdcloud.com/en/real-name-verification/introduction);
 * The instance cost shall be pre-paid when a monthly package billing instance is created, and the sum of your account balance and available coupon shall not be less than the consumption threshold when a pay-by-configuration billing instance is created.

 ## Usage Restrictions